We hear it from our alumni all the time. Recovery is life. Recovery is health.

 We have found that the vast majority of patients can safely, comfortably and conveniently detox in their own home, or in the home of a supportive family member.
 This is typically less expensive and less disruptive to a patient’s life than inpatient detox at a hospital or a stand-alone detox facility.

-Recovery Keys offers the same proven protocols and medications that can be used in an inpatient setting.
+Our treatment program offers the same proven protocols and medications that can be used in an inpatient setting.
 But patients get to return to their own home at night, sleep in their own bed and eat in their own kitchen.

 Initial detoxification may take anywhere from a couple of days to a couple of weeks, depending on the type of drug and the level of addiction.
 During that time, patients may be prescribed medications that significantly relieve physical withdrawal symptoms and reduce cravings.
 Medications may include: